 You must be at least 18 years of age to open ISA investments; however, the age threshold for most Cash ISAs is 16.

-There is a limit to the amount you can save through an ISA each year, the figures below are for the 2013/14 tax year (6th April 2013 – 5th April 2014):
+There is a limit to the amount you can save through an ISA each year, the figures below are for this tax year:

 Investing in an Investment ISA does come at a price.